opencv-java/opencv-java-tutorials/docs/source/03 - First JavaFX Application with OpenCV.rst

 At fist the *FXML file* will have just an *AnchorPane*.
 An AnchorPane allows the edges of child nodes to be anchored to an offset from the anchorpane's edges.
 If the anchorpane has a border and/or padding set, the offsets will be measured from the inside edge of those insets.
 The anchorpane lays out each managed child regardless of the child's visible property value; unmanaged children are ignored for all layout calculations.
-You can go ahead and delete the anchorpane and add a *BorderPane* instaed.
+You can go ahead and delete the anchorpane and add a *BorderPane* instead.
 A BorderPane lays out children in top, left, right, bottom, and center positions.

 .. image:: _static/03-04.png